NRajiv-code/ComputePosteriorProbability/readme.txt

 Task 2:
 Command-line Instructions
 Prerequisites:
-* Install the latest version ofﾊJava
+* Install the latest version ofﾃ開ava
-* You may need to set yourﾊJAVA_HOME.
+* You may need to set yourﾃ開AVA_HOME.
 * cd your path~/bnet.java.
 * javac bnet.java.
 * java bnet Jt given Et Bf(your input for cmd line string).